 3. Reduce churn

-A single negative customer experience can have significant consequences on brand loyalty: 32% of customers would consider switching companies after only one poor experience, reports PwC and 16% would even pay more for higher quality service.
+These days, the stakes are high.
+A single negative customer experience can significantly affect brand loyalty: 32% of customers would consider switching companies after only one poor experience, reports PwC, and 16% would even pay more for higher quality service.

 At the heart of reducing churn lies empathy.